NiftyApes/sellerfinancing-contracts/README.md

 #### List NFT With Financing

 1. The owner of an NFT may list it at a given price, down payment amount, interest rate per period, minimum principal per period (which determines the number of pay periods) and pay period duration by signing a properly formed offer struct and supplying it to the NiftyApes API.
-An owner can also provide a nftId of ~uint256(0) and a collectionOfferLimit value as a way to make a collection financing offer and support mint financing.
+An owner can also provide a tokenId of ~uint256(0) and a collectionOfferLimit value as a way to make a collection financing offer and support mint financing.

 #### Execute A Purchase